 The first question a taxpayer should ask is where is the money coming from to pay for all of this new spending?

 Remember that the final 2017-19 budget, passed late last summer, spent approximately $500 million less than the original budget proposal, providing the Governor and legislators some flexibility to help pay for any legislation that would pass this year.
 We also recently found out that state tax collections are $137.5 million higher than previously expected, meaning the state has a surplus of $385 million.

 Just because there is some “money” set aside, however, doesn’t mean that we should automatically approve of all of this spending or not question the merit of these proposals.
 To the contrary.
 We need to scrutinize every one of these spending ideas because once a new government program or spending initiative starts, it is nearly impossible to ever get rid of it.
 Case in point: the make-work jobs program known as the Conservation Corps.
-This never-die zombie government program was supposedly killed off by Democrat Gov. Jim Doyle many years ago but it looks like, thanks to legislative Republicans, it still has life today.
+This never-die zombie government program was supposedly killed off by Democrat Gov. Jim Doyle many years ago, but for a time during this session, it staggered back to life before dying again.

 Think about that for a second.
-A program Gov. Doyle deemed unnecessary is about to be restarted with fiscal conservatives in control.
+A program Gov. Doyle deemed unnecessary was nearly restarted with fiscal conservatives in control.

-As you will see on the list below, there are several new spending proposals being debated that are questionable at best, and we are being kind in our description.
+As you will see on the updated list below, there are several new spending plans that are questionable at best, and we are being kind in our description.
 Way too kind.